wp-plugins/nextgen-facebook/readme.txt

 == Installation ==

+*Using the WordPress Dashboard*

+1. Login to your weblog
+1. Go to Plugins
+1. Select Add New
+1. Search for *NextGEN Facebook*
+1. Select Install
+1. Select Install Now
+1. Select Activate Plugin

+*Manual*

+1. Download and unzip the plugin
+1. Upload the entire nextgen-facebook/ folder to the /wp-content/plugins/ directory
+1. Activate the plugin through the Plugins menu in WordPress

-Activate the plugin.
-You don't have to configure any settings for NextGEN Facebook to add the Open Graph meta tags.
-Some options are available under Settings->NextGEN Facebook to define a default image, include facebook buttons at the end of Posts and Pages, change the thumbnail image sizes, etc.
+Once activated, you don't have to configure any settings for NextGEN Facebook to automatically start adding the Open Graph meta tags to your pages.

+Some plugin options are available under Settings->NextGEN Facebook to select a default image URL, include Facebook buttons at the end of Posts and Pages, change the default thumbnail image sizes, etc.

 == Upgrade Notice ==